hamidgholami/accp-cheatsheet/README.md

 ### AWS OpsWorks
 - It is a service that allows you to host your own Puppet Enterprise infrastructure.

+### Five design principles for performance efficiency in the cloud
+1. Democratize advanced technologies
+2. Go global in minutes
+3. Use serverless architectures
+4. Experiment more often
+5. Mechanical sympathy

+### Five design principles for cost optimization in the cloud
+1. Adopt a consumption model
+2. Measure overall efficiency
+3. Stop spending money on data center operations
+4. Analyze and attribute expenditure
+5. Use managed services to reduce cost of ownership

+### Five design principles for reliability in the cloud
+1. Test recovery procedures
+2. Automatically recover from failure
+3. Scale horizontally to increase aggregate system availability
+4. Stop guessing capacity
+5. Manage change in automation

+### Six design principles for security in the cloud
+1. Implement a strong identity foundation
+2. Enable traceability
+3. Apply security at all layers
+4. Automate security best practices
+5. Protect data in transit and at rest
+6. Prepare for security events

+### Six pillars of the AWS Well-Architected Framework
+1. Operational excellence
+2. Security
+3. Reliability
+4. Performance Efficiency
+5. Cost Optimization
+6. Sustainability

+### Six perspectives of the AWS Cloud Adoption Framework
+1. Business
+2. People
+3. Governance
+4. Platform
+5. Security
+6. Operations

+### Four cloud transformation phases of the AWS Cloud Adoption Framework
+1. Align
+2. Envision
+3. Launch
+4. Scale

 ### Geographical Services
 - Global level